jacobmarch/legendary-enigma/README.md

   b. goodMole
     Generates a mole that is a good mole (+1 point if you click on it).
   c. badMole
-    Generates a mole that is bad (-1 point if yoou click on it).
+    Generates a mole that is bad (-1 point if you click on it).